Fortune cookie: Manufacturers

 There are approximately 3 billion fortune cookies made each year globally, the majority of them consumed in the US.
 The largest manufacturer of the cookies is Wonton Food, Inc., headquartered in Brooklyn, New York.
 They make over 4.5 million fortune cookies per day.
 Other large manufacturers are Baily International in the Midwest and Peking Noodle in Los Angeles.
 There are other smaller, local manufacturers including Tsue Chong Co. in Seattle, Keefer Court Food in Minneapolis, Sunrise Fortune Cookie in Philadelphia, and Golden Gate Fortune Cookie Factory in San Francisco.
 Many smaller companies will also sell custom fortunes.

 Manufacturing processes vary, but they generally follow the same procedure.
 The ingredients (typically made with a base of flour, sugar, vanilla, and sesame seed oil) are mixed in a large tank and squirted onto fast moving trays.
 These function like a conveyor belt and are heated to cook the dough.
 Cookies are compressed with round hot plates to shape and cook them.
 The cookies bake for approximately one minute and are reshaped.
 They can be mechanically shaped or folded by hand.
 When automated, a machine folds the cookie into the correct orientation with the fortune inside.
 Cooled and hardened cookies are sealed in plastic wrappers, which are inspected before being shipped.
-Today, most cookies are produced in the United States with the biggest factory located in Brooklyn.
+Today, most cookies are produced in the United States.